hpc2n/sphinx-lesson-template/content/motivation.rst

 Based on the previous discussion, we need an object that can describe the following:

  1. The operation that is to be performed (implementation).
- 2. The data that involved in the operation (input and output).
+ 2. The data that is involved in the operation (input and output).
- 3. The way in which the operations is related to other operations (dependencies).
+ 3. The way in which the operations are related to other operations (dependencies).

-We call this objects **tasks**.
+We call these objects **tasks**.
 The previous example code can be described using two tasks:

 :Task 1: